noseapp/noseapp/docs/manage.rst

 Create my manage.py
 -------------------

 Create manage.py file.
-Run nosepp-manage command in context directory with you manage file.
+Run nosepp-manage command in context of directory with your manage file.

 Create and register command